THalfar/Learning_RL/README.md

 Success rate calculated by running 1000 trials in test enviroment: 78.8 %

 This model hyperparameters were optimized by two stage NAS using Optuna used the best hyperparameters for long training.
-- First stage used Optuna QMC sampler (Quasi Monte Carlo Sampler) with 6e5 training steps
+- First stage used Optuna QMC sampler (Quasi Monte Carlo Sampler) with 6e5 training steps with linear fit slope as optimization target.
 - Second stage used Optuna TPE sampler with 10e6 training steps and evaluation every 6e5 step.
 For this phase 20 best hyperparameters from first stage were used as starting point by enquing these trials to TPE sampler.
+In this stage the trial result were the best evaluation value in all steps.
 - The best founded hyperparameters were used for long training run 120e6 steps

+Notably, to achieve this result, I modified the Stable Baselines EvalCallback class to reduce the learning rate whenever the model's training showed no progress.
+Additionally, Optuna's integration has been added to this class.

 You can find the **[Best SAC model for HandManipulateBlockRotateParallelDense](/best_models/HandManipulateBlockRotateParallelDense-v1/callback_8_21_long_0_best)** in this repository.